Ouvrage Boussois: Fort de Boussois

 The Fort de Boussois, also known as the Fort de Kilmaine, was built between 1881 and 1883 as part of the Séré de Rivières system of fortifications.
 It overlooks the valley of the Sambre.
 The pentagonal fort is surrounded by a ditch defended by caponiers and counterscarps.
 The fort featured a Mougin turret with two 155 mm guns.
 A cavalier, or elevated surface for artillery, surmounts the reinforced barracks.
 Underground galleries link the salients, caponiers and counterscarps to the central portions of the fort.

 World War I

 The Fort de Boussois came under fire in 1914 during the opening phases of World War I, during the Siege of Maubeuge.
-On 31 August a shell killed 60 men when it hit the powder magazine.
-The Mougin turret jammed the same day.
-The fortifications of Maubeuge were by now far in the rear of the German lines.
+On August 31, a shell killed 60 men when it hit the powder magazine.
+The Mougin turret was jammed on the same day.
+The fortifications of Maubeuge were by then far in the rear of the German lines.
 The fort surrendered to the Germans on 6 September, who blew up the caponiers and the turret at the end of the month.